zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/Full/_index.md

 ## Start post-deployment automation

+Once your deployment is complete, you can open the Azure portal and see the ArcBox resources inside your resource group.
+You will be using the _ArcBox-Client_ Azure virtual machine to explore various capabilities of ArcBox.
+You will need to remotely access _ArcBox-Client_.

 - After deployment, you should see the ArcBox resources inside your resource group.

   ![Screenshot showing az deployment group create](./deployedresources.png)